 Recognized as a “Rising Star” and “Next Generation Lawyer” in antitrust litigation, Abram Ellis is a Partner in the Firm’s Washington, D.C. office.
 His practice comprises all aspects of competition law, from defending clients against complex class action antitrust litigation to helping clients obtain regulatory clearance from domestic and international competition authorities for significant transactions.
 Abram is particularly experienced in antitrust litigation involving complex financial instruments, the healthcare industry and employment issues.

-In addition to his robust litigation practice, Abram advises leading private equity funds, financial institutions and major corporations on regulatory and compliance matters relating to cross-border activities, including with respect to OFAC, FCPA and CFIUS matters.
+In addition to his robust antitrust practice, Abram advises leading private equity funds, financial institutions and major corporations on regulatory and compliance matters relating to cross-border activities, including with respect to OFAC, FCPA and export matters.

 Read Full Biography...

-- Tradeweb in antitrust class actions involving interest rate swaps.
+- Tradeweb in dismissal of antitrust class actions involving interest rate swaps

 - ISDA in antitrust class actions and government investigations concerning credit default swaps

-- HCA Inc. in antitrust actions involving ambulatory surgery centers and certain compensation matters.
+- HCA Inc. in antitrust actions involving ambulatory surgery centers and nurse compensation

 - JPMorgan in antitrust and CEA class actions concerning the alleged manipulation of LIBOR

-- Micron in antitrust class actions involving DRAM.
+- Micron in dismissal of antitrust class actions involving DRAM

 2014-2016 Super Lawyers "Rising Star" for Antitrust Litigation